mitch-b/course-in-a-box/modules/start/_posts/2000-01-01-about-this-lab.markdown

 ---
-title: about
+title: About
 published: true
 ---

-# OData Lab: What will you need?
+# What will you need?

 1. Estimated time to complete this lab is 4 hours.
 1. This lab is aimed towards web developers that are new to OData.